Step 1: Police Department Review

 Step 2: Hearing Officer

-For individuals whose appeals are upheld, a second level of appeal with the Dean of Judical Affairs, who performs the role of 'Hearing Officer' may be requested.
+For individuals whose appeals are upheld, a second level of appeal with the Director of Auxiliary Services or his designee, who performs the role of 'Hearing Officer', may be requested.
 This will be your opportunity to meet with the reviewer and state the nature of your appeal.
 During this time, you may submit any additional documentation or information pertaining to your case.
 If you cannot be present on the appointment date, your initial written appeal will be forwarded to the 'Hearing Officer' who will review your case and make their decision to either uphold or dismiss the citation.

 The SMC Police Department will provide the 'Hearing Officer' with all relevant information associated with your case.
 Information provided may contain the following items:

 All correspondence that Santa Monica College Police Department has on file that you submitted.

 Investigation results that were conducted associated with your citation.